BartMassey/advent-of-code-2015/4/README.md

 support Unicode passwords, but this seemed like an odd thing to do.

-This code is reasonably efficient, printing the Part B answer in about 1.6s.
-It could be made more efficient by working directly with the MD5 output and the input `ByteString` rather than a bunch of conversions.
+This code is a parallel version, requiring the `parallel` library.
+On my 4-core box, it is about 50% slower than the sequential one given the best tuning I could find.